The Manster: Production

 The Manster was an American production filmed in Japan, using a mostly Japanese crew and a number of Japanese actors.
+It was part of a series of B-movies shot in Japan for American producers by George Breakston, beginning with 1951's Tokyo File 212.
+Filming took place in English, and Canadian-born Tetsu Nakamura and American-born Jerry Ito were cast in key roles due to their bilingualism.
+Most of the financing came from United Artists. who distributed the film through its subsidiary Lopert Pictures.

+The film was based on a story by Breakston, originally titled The Split.

 Terri Zimmern was cast when the filmmakers were in Hong Kong.
-The Manster was shot in English.
+This was the only film she ever apppeared in.

 The film had several working titles, including Nightmare and The Two-Headed Monster.
+The latter was used as the title for the film's Japanese release.
 It was photographed by David Mason and edited by Kenneth G. Crane.
 Shinpei Takagi handled the special effects, George Wyman played the titular monster and Hirooki Ogawa composed the soundtrack.
+Ryukichi Aimono and Robert Perkins were associate producers.
+Noboru Miyakuni was the art director.

 Release

-The Manster was released in Japan on July 10, 1959 in Tokyo.
+The Manster was released in Japan on July 10, 1959 in Tokyo, under the title The Two-Headed Killer (双頭の殺人鬼, Sōtō no Satsujinki).

 Lopert Pictures released The Manster in the United States on March 28, 1962 as a double feature with Eyes Without a Face.
 In the United Kingdom, The Manster was released as The Split.
 The American Film Institute also states that the film premiered in the United States in San Francisco on March 28, 1962, at a run time of 72 minutes.

 The film was shown on Elvira's Movie Macabre and later released on DVD.